Hisham Sulliman: Biography

 Sulliman is married to Rahik Haj Yahi, an Arab actress from Tayibe, they met in 2002 during a production of a play.
-They have three children, and live in Nazareth, Israel.
+They have three children, and live in Nof Hagalil, Israel.

-In 2021, he started working on the TV show Beauty Queen of Jerusalem.
+In 2021, he started working on the TV series The Beauty Queen of Jerusalem.

+Between 2024 and 2025, he has starred in two television drama projects based on the October 7 attacks.
+He starred in the anthology drama series, One Day in October, which first premiered in Israel on October 7, 2024 and will be released in the United States through HBO Max on October 7, 2025.
+He also stars in Red Alert, a limited series produced by American producer Lawrence Bender.
+It will be released internationally by Paramount+ and on Channel 12 in Israel on October 7, 2025.